dendronhq/dendron-site/vault/dendron.release.changelog.early-seed.md

 ### Bug Fixes
 - dendron will check if dependencies are actually installed before trying to preview your site
 - remove un-used extensions
+- failure when importing large amounts of markdown files using import pod

 ### House Cleaning
 - importing a pod now requires a `vaultName` parameter (previous, we just defaulted to the first vault)